PolySync/misra-rust/MISRA-Rules.md

 "A function shall not be declared implicitly."

-_No direct corollary in Rust.
+_No applicable corollary in Rust.
 There isn't really the same concept_ _of function prototypes._

 __[See Rule_17_3.rs](./tests/compile-fail/Rule_17_3.rs)__